In Planning for Future Droughts, There’s Compromise in the Water

 Western states take another important step toward stabilizing the Colorado River

-This region produces most of the nation’s winter vegetables, is home to ten national parks, and boasts millions of acres of wildlife habitat, where deer and antelope play, ducks fly, and fish rise.
-Healthy snowpack brings relief to the region after 19 years of drought, which drained Lakes Mead and Powell—the big reservoirs in the basin—to less than half full.
+The Colorado River Basin produces most of the nation’s winter vegetables, is home to ten national parks, and boasts millions of acres of wildlife habitat, where deer and antelope play, ducks fly, and fish rise.
+But years of drought have drained Lakes Mead and Powell—the big reservoirs in the basin—to less than half full.

-So, this wet year is welcome.
-But it’s not a long-term solution for a river system that is already way over-subscribed.
+A single wet year is not a long-term solution for a river system that is already way over-subscribed.
 Scientists predict the basin’s future will likely be hotter and, therefore, drier than its past.

 But, first, here’s how we got to this momentous deal.